-Apply via Form 5.10-You can also apply by submitting IMRF Form 5.10, "Application for Separation Refund," available at www.imrf.org.
+To apply for a refund, submit IMRF Form 5.10, "Application for Separation Refund."
 You are not eligible for a refund if you stop participating in IMRF but continue working for the same employer.

 When you take a refund of your IMRF contributions, you forfeit-give up-all of your IMRF benefits.
 You will not be eligible for any retirement or disability benefit, and your beneficiary(ies) will not be entitled to any death benefit.